When I first traveled from Mexico to Guatemala I had no idea what to expect from Guatemalan food.

 Guatemala is a country that has been at the culinary crossroads of North and South America for centuries.

-Today, it is still influenced by its big brother Mexico to the north, while also enjoying strong links with the rest of Latin America
+Today, you’ll still find similarities to its big brother Mexico to the north, while also enjoying strong links with the rest of Latin America.

 The food in Guatemala is very good, and offers a great variety in the dishes to try, with some great street food to enjoy too.

 Having once been at the heart of the Mayan civilization, the influence of this once great empire is clearly seen in the country’s cuisine.